Best gaming monitors in Australia

 Why we chose it

 Samsung has long been a leader in the monitor industry, and it's utilised its expertise to create one of the best gaming monitors you can buy today with its latest generation Odyssey line-up.
-With a 4.2 of 5 rating from more than 500 reviews on Google, the 32-inch variant of the Odyssey G7 is the best curved gaming monitor available right now.
+With a 4.2 out of 5 rating from more than 500 reviews on Google, the 32-inch variant of the Odyssey G7 is the best curved gaming monitor available right now.

 The most striking feature of the G7 is its 1000R curve, which is said to be about equivalent to the human eye.
 Samsung calls it "supreme", and touts it as enabling an incredibly immersive gaming experience.
 Many people, myself included, find the curvature to be a little excessive.
 In reviews, customers mention that they got used to using the massively curved display over time.